Diffusion Models for Graphs Benefit From Discrete State Spaces: Introduction

 \section{Introduction}

 Score-based~\cite{song2019generative} and denoising diffusion probabilistic models (DDPMs)~\cite{sohl2015deep,ho2020denoising} have recently achieved striking results in generative modeling and in particular in image generation.
-Instead of learning a complex model that generates samples in a single pass (like a Generative Adversarial Network~\cite{goodfellow2020generative} (GAN) or a Variational Auto-Encoder~\cite{Kingma2014VAE} (VAE)), a diffusion model is a parameterized Markov Chain trained to reverse an iterative predefined process that gradually transforms a sample into pure noise.
-Although diffusion processes have been proposed for both continuous~\cite{song2021scorebased} and discrete~\cite{austin2021structured} state spaces, their use for graph generation has only focused on Gaussian diffusion processes which operate in the continuous state space~\cite{pmlr-v108-niu20a, jo2022score}.
+Instead of learning a complex model that generates samples in a single pass (like a Generative Adversarial Network~\cite{goodfellow2020generative} (GAN) or a Variational Auto-Encoder~\cite{Kingma2014VAE} (VAE)), a diffusion model is a parameterized Markov chain trained to reverse an iterative predefined process that gradually transforms a sample into pure noise.
+Although diffusion processes have been proposed for both continuous~\cite{song2021scorebased} and discrete~\cite{austin2021structured} state spaces, their use for graph generation has focused only on Gaussian diffusion processes that operate in the continuous state space~\cite{pmlr-v108-niu20a, jo2022score}.
+We believe that using a continuous diffusion process to generate a discrete adjacency matrix is sub-optimal, as a significant part of the model expressive power will be wasted in learning to generate ``discrete-like'' outputs.
+Instead, a discrete noising process forces each intermediary step of the chain to be a ``valid'' graph.

-This contribution suggests adapting the denoising procedure to an actual graph distribution and using discrete noise, leading to a random graph model.
-We describe this procedure based on the Discrete DDPM framework proposed by \citet{austin2021structured,hoogeboom2021argmax}.
-Our experiments show that using discrete noise greatly reduces the number of denoising steps that are needed and improves the sample quality.
-We also suggest the use of a simple expressive graph neural network architecture~\citep{maron2019provably} for denoising, which, while bringing expressivity benefits, contrasts with more complicated architectures currently used for graph denoising \citep{pmlr-v108-niu20a}.
+In this contribution, we follow the discrete DDPM procedure proposed by \citet{austin2021structured,hoogeboom2021argmax} and obtained the forward noising process that leads to random Erdős–Rényi graphs~\cite{erdos1960evolution}.
+Our experiments show that using discrete noise indeed greatly reduces the number of denoising steps that are needed and improves the sample quality.
+We also suggest the use of a simple expressive graph neural network architecture~\citep{maron2019provably} for denoising, which, while providing expressivity benefits, contrasts with the more complicated architectures currently used for graph denoising \citep{pmlr-v108-niu20a}.